bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 * Students will present their group projects during next week's Required session.

+* Remind students that they should connect their repository to Heroku for automatic deployment.
+Students can refer to Module 21 Lesson 6 on how to do this.

 * Prepare a slide deck of superlative 'awards' to give to each group.
 Here is [an example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative 'awards'.

 ## Resources